CyanNyan/CyanMC/hacks.md

 Please let the admin know what client you will be using when asking for whitelist!
 Otherwise you will be temp banned until you clerify about the hacks.

-**Please DO NOT use hacks on event servers!** Events usually has a fun challenge and using hacks ruin the fun.
+**Please consider not use hacks on event servers!** Events are usually more fun without hacking.

 If you are familiar with hacked clients and often play with it, please be careful when using it.
 This is not an anarchy server!
 If basic rules are not followed, or if other players complain about cheating and ruining the fun, **You will be banned from the server.**
 * Always verify the source before downloading and installing anything.